anandvgeorge/team_ros_plays_football/PythonWorkspace/README.md

 ## Running the code

 Of course you must have vrep running.
-On way to get the remote API started when you boot vrep can be seen in `go.sh`.
+On way to get the remote API started when you boot vrep can be seen in `run_question1.sh` (please make different run scripts with similar structure for the remaining questions).
 This file currently has my (Ryan's) hardcoded path.
 Sorry about that!
 I will run the `go.sh` command to get both the vrep server running and the client connecting, so the simulation runs without need for pressing any play buttons!
 Pretty untested for Windows!